 - Add the crushed tomatoes, Guinness, coffee and dark chocolate and stir until the chocolate has dissolved.

 - Add in the corn and crumble the 1/2 stock cube.
-Simmer for another ten minutes and serve with the toppings of your choice over rice or with cornbread.
+Simmer for another ten minutes until reduced and thickened and serve with the toppings of your choice over rice or with cornbread.

 I don't have access to chilli powder mix in Spain so I use paprika instead.
 In that case it's important that the spicy smoked paprika is not substituted as it really makes all the difference.
 I personally prefer spicy smoked Pimenton de la Vera paprika.